Who - OU?

 - Ours courses are all in English - if you require another language, you must seek support from others.

 However, regarding our free training - you do not have to be part of our ASC community.
 It does help - as you will learn about each new course via our (not very exciting) monthly newsletter.
-There is no limit on the number of teachers you can send, if it is one, ten or one hundred we are game-on.
+We are focussed on giving it away to everyone.
 To find out more, press the button below:

 Cisco allows all CA's (Cisco Academies) to use any ITC's (instructor training centres) ... if what the OU Cisco ASC/ITC offers isn't suitable.
 You may use the Academy Locator provided by NetAcad to explore alternate offers.